ARTICLE TABLE OF CONTENTS

-The sap.m.SplitContainer offers the same features as the sap.m.SplitApp.
-But the use case of a SplitContainer control is when an SAPUI5 application has as the root control the sap.m.App but the application is supposed to feature a master-detail view as well:
+The sap.m.SplitContainer has the same features as the sap.m.SplitApp.
+The use case of a SplitContainer control is when a SAPUI5 application has as its root the sap.m.App, but it also needs to feature a master-detail view:

-For example, the start page of the application is supposed to be a single site like a sap.m.App with a nested sap.ui.core.mvc.View and sap.m.Page.
-That site links to another site of the application.
-And this site is supposed to have a master-detail view—then this view contains a sap.m.SplitContainer:
+For example, the start page of the application should be a single site like a sap.m.App with a nested sap.ui.core.mvc.View and sap.m.Page.
+There’s a link on this page to another site of the application.
+And this site is supposed to have a master-detail view.
+Then this view contains a sap.m.SplitContainer:

 |——— sap.ui.core.mvc.View (site 1)